The Kennels – 6 miles east of Cheltenham, near junction of A40 and A436

 Sunday 5th April 2020, First Race – 2 p.m.

-Andoversford used to hold centre stage back in the 1960’s and 1970’s when it attracted runners from all over the country for its evening fixtures, but these have fallen out of fashion in recent years.
+Andoversford used to hold centre stage back in the 1960’s and 1970’s when it attracted runners from all over the country for its evening fixtures, but these have fallen out of fashion over the last two decades.

 The start is situated in a small shute at the beginning of the home straight before the runners meet the course proper and negotiate their first obstacle.
 There is a slight uphill run to the second fence which is situated just after the finish and then a steady climb to the third fence at the top of the hill.